rmiddle/cerb5blog.auto_close/README.md

 What's this?
 ------------
-Allow you to automaticly close tickets after X days
+Allow you to automatically open or close tickets that are currently in waiting for reply status after a specified period of time.

 Installation
 ------------